The dream duo were on the top of their game once again as Oscar Tabarez's men made short work of their opponents in a fairly one-sided final

 Uruguay had a wonderful chance to double their lead near the half-hour mark when Suarez released Forlan with an excellent through-ball, but the Atletico striker was denied by Justo Villar in a one-on-one.

 Minutes before half-time, Uruguay doubled their advantage.
 Egidio Arevalo stole the ball in midfield, and found the unmarked Forlan, who made no mistake this time as he powered a scintillating finish in the right corner to double their lead.

 Paraguay tried to claw a goal back after the restart, but were struggling to bypass Uruguay's resilient defence and midfield.

 Gerardo Martino's men were leaving plenty of open spaces, and Uruguay nearly capitalised in the 55th minute when Suarez threaded a pass for Forlan near the penalty spot, but Veron made a vital interception and deflected the shot.

 Just before the hour mark, Paraguay went close to scoring when Nelson Valdez's powerful drive from outside the box was tipped onto the bar by the flying Nestor Muslera.

 The Hercules striker had another chance moments later when Cristian Riveros found him with a very good ball from the right wing, but the striker failed to convert from close range.

 Substitute Edinson Cavani forced a wonder save from Villar with 11 minutes to go as Oscar Tabarez' men were growing increasingly dangerous on the counter.
-And they put the icing on the cake through a fast break as Forlan completed his brace with a superb finish in injury time, following a cushioned header from Suarez.
+Their efforts paid off eventually as Forlan completed his brace with a superb finish in injury time, following a cushioned header from Suarez.